jgoedhart/hello-world/README.md

 # hello-world
-brushing up on Git and repository
+brushing up on Git and repository<br>
-This is following the main guide.
+This is following the main guide.<br>
 I'd like to work for google someday